samuelrwabwera/signature/README.md

 - height unit has three values, percentage of width pixels and then percentage.

 ![Data source](/assets/Events.PNG)
-Under this section, this is where different actions are undertaken when an event for example an onclick event happens.
+Under this section, this is where different actions are undertaken when an event for example an onClick event happens.
-- When a microflow is selected, then on an onclick action is triggered, a microflow will be executed.
+- When a microflow is selected, then on an onClick action is triggered, a microflow will be executed.
-In the same way for the Nanoflow, onclick and it is selected, a nanoflow will be executed.
+In the same way for the Nanoflow, onClick and it is selected, a nanoflow will be executed.
 - If the client selects one of the four options that are stated under the on click section, then the selected option will be executed else, an error message will show up.
 - On Lose focus the image will be saved either automatically when save on change is selected or it will be saved using the save button when the save on form commit option is selected.